 Second, the lack of connection between the university community and the larger field of policymaking that includes a variety of stakeholder communities, as well as such bodies as our local and state school boards, state legislatures, and Congress.
 At best, the connection has been a haphazard one with relations forged among only a few select faculty.

 Third, the lack of interconnectedness between the university community and the larger community of stakeholders in public education.
-These stakeholders include business and industries that will employ today’s students in the future, and policymakers at the local, state, and national levels.
+These stakeholders include businesses and industries that will employ today’s students in the future, and policymakers at the local, state, and national levels.

-A prevailing concern was that because of these disconnects, the potential for enacting and implementing policy that was not research based was great.
+A prevailing concern was that because of these disconnects, the potential for enacting and implementing policy that was not research-based was great.
 Additionally, the research trajectories of university faculty were not as fully informed as they would be with respect to policymaking were such lines of communication in place.
 Nevertheless, despite a decade-long attempt to establish a Center that would address these structural deficits, little happened until 2005.

-In Fall 2005, the University of Georgia in Athens, Georgia, attempted to recruit nationally renowned Professor Angela Valenzuela to their campus where she was to direct an education policy center that would focus on bringing the immigrant, Mexican community into higher education.
-The University of Texas countered with a generous counter-offer that included the establishment of a university-wide policy center that would advance research-based policies that promote equity and excellence in public elementary, secondary and higher education.
-Located in the George I. Sanchez Building (SZB 518J), the Center’s doors opened in Spring 2006.
+In Fall of 2005, the University of Georgia in Athens, Georgia, attempted to recruit nationally renowned Professor Angela Valenzuela to their campus where she was to direct an education policy center that would focus on bringing the immigrant, Mexican community into higher education.
+The University of Texas countered with a generous counter-offer that included the establishment of a university-wide policy center that would advance research-based policies that promote fairness and excellence in public elementary, secondary and higher education.
+Located in the George I. Sanchez Building (SZB 518J), the Center’s doors opened in Spring of 2006.